-Figure 4 - Location of WA-519-P (PRM 12.5% beneficial interest).
+Figure 3 - Location of WA-519-P (PRM 12.5% beneficial interest).

-ECOSSAUS SALT CAVERN DEVELOPMENT FOR POTENTIAL FUTURE GHG SEQUESTRATION (PRM 10.9%) AUSTRALIA
+ECOSSAUS SALT CAVERN DEVELOPMENT FOR POTENTIAL FUTURE GHG SEQUESTRATION (PRM 10.4%) AUSTRALIA

-The Company has made a modest investment in ECOSSAUS Ltd (ECOSSAUS) (10.9%).
+The Company continues to hold a modest 10.4% holding in ECOSSAUS Ltd (ECOSSAUS).
 ECOSSAUS landholding comprises tenements granted and applications pending for approximately 11,800km2 located in Northern Territory, South Australia and Queensland.
 These areas are believed to be prospective for solution mining of salt and potential subsequent use of resultant salt caverns for storage purposes.

 Salt caverns are used in other parts of the World for storage of non-aqueous gases or liquids that do not dissolve salt, such as hydrocarbons and petroleum products.
-They have recently proven to be effective for the storage of hydrogen, which can be challenging to store in large volumes via typical storage methods (ie, tanks and vessels).
+They have recently proven to be effective for the storage of hydrogen, which can be challenging to store in large volumes via typical storage methods (i.e., tanks and vessels).
 There is also potential for CO2, methane and other greenhouse gases (GHG) to be stored in salt caverns for long term as a form of carbon sequestration.

-PRM's initial investment of A\$100,000 was part of a \$415,000 capital raise to fund ECOSSAUS in the grant of tenements and initial data gathering and technical studies.
-PRM has an option to maintain it's current holding level by participating in future raises.
+PRM's initial investment of A\$100,000 (at 2.5c/share) was part of a \$415,000 capital raise to fund ECOSSAUS in the grant of tenements and initial data gathering and technical studies.
+PRM has an option to maintain its current holding level by participating in future raises.
+ECOSSAUS raised a further A\$294,000 (at 18.5c/share) before costs in July 2024 for working capital.
+PRM did not participate in the raise and was diluted from 10.9% to 10.4% in ownership.
+Ultimately ECOSSAU is seeking to secure major funding via a farm-out or IPO in order to commence operations.